 And a regular, frequent, and consistent business blog is one of the most powerful local SEO tactics.

 So, what are the basics of good local SEO when it comes to blog posts?

-Here's a brief rundown of five of the top tips for improving your local SEO efforts:
+Here's a brief rundown of the seven top tips for improving your local SEO efforts:

 1. Promote your blog posts on social media.

 "Cross-promoting your content on social media can help drive traffic to your blog.
 However, if you push out the same message to all of your networks, you'll miss opportunities for outreach and engagement.
 Instead, you need to tailor your posts to each network and audience."
 [SocialMediaExaminer]

 An internal link connects one page of a website to a different page on the same website.
 An example is having a link in a blog post that connects to a product page.

 "The basic theory is this: Internal linking strengthens the overall search-optimized value of a website.
 Inner linking does so by providing clear paths for spiders, prolonged sessions for users, and a tight-knit network of pages and posts."
 [NeilPatel]